-・Wagashi (Nerikiri)
+・Wagashi (Nerikiri) making

 In this experience, you will learn how to make nerikiri, a traditional Japanese sweet made from white bean paste and rice flour.
 Nerikiri is known for its delicate and artistic shapes, often inspired by seasonal flowers or nature.
 We will guide you through each step of the process, from shaping the dough to adding fine details using specialized tools like the triangular stick.
 This is a hands-on experience where you can create your own unique designs and enjoy the beauty of Japanese confectionery.